-At these locations the fellow will be responsible for clinical decisions which will include but not be limited to injections, casting, laceration repair, taping and strapping, making of orthotics, physical therapy, x-rays, athletic injuries, chronic pain and musculoskeletal ultrasound.
+At these locations the fellow will be responsible for clinical decisions which will include but not be limited to injections, splinting and casting, laceration repair, taping and strapping, making of orthotics, physical therapy, x-rays, athletic injuries, chronic pain and musculoskeletal ultrasound.

 Additional and unique experiences of the fellowship are:

-- Scuba certification and dive medicine teaching
+- Scuba experience and dive medicine teaching

-- Wofford College football coverage
+- Erskine College football coverage